prudvi-33/Azure-DevOps/Salary-neg.md

 **💡 HR: What are your salary expectations?** <br/>
 🚀 You: <br/>
 "I’m looking for a competitive salary that aligns with my experience, DevOps skills, <br/>
 and market standards.
-May I know the budget companyname has allocated for this role? <br/> I am looking for the best possible based on my skills and current package, but I’d prefer Deloitte to make a competitive offer." <br/>
+May I know the budget companyname has allocated for this role? <br/> I am looking for the best possible based on my skills and Experience, but I’d prefer Deloitte to make a competitive offer." <br/>

 ===================================================